 It’s Day 30 of the 31 Days of 10-minute Purging Tips Challenge.
 For the past 29 days, our goal has been to eliminate things we don’t need from our lives and home so that we can better enjoy life.
 Today is the same and we’ll be going through the cabinet with all your coffee mugs.
-Let’s jump right in and see what we want to keep and what needs to be purged.
+Let’s jump right in, see what we want to keep and what needs to be purged and start clearing clutter.

 Today should be an easy day with few emotional attachments involved.
 I don’t even drink coffee, but somehow every couple of years I wake up one day and notice that we have an invasion of coffee mugs.
 I’m not sure how they all sneak into our home; some are freebies (but if it’s just taking up space in my house and not being used then it’s not free, it’s costing me space), some are gifts, some are rewards and some are just inexplicable.
 If you drink coffee, you may need more coffee mugs that I do, but I’m pretty sure you don’t need as many as you have collected in your cabinet.
 Purging coffee mugs is just like purging plastic cups.
 It’s not difficult, but you need to make time to just do it.

 Clearing Clutter – Tips for Purging Coffee Mugs

 Take Everything Out- Keep in mind that we’re doing this in 10 minutes.
 I’m pretty sure that you’ll be able to handle this task in our 10 minute limit, but if not, then just take out as many items as you can go through in that time.
 Set the coffee mugs you take out on a table or counter.

 Group Like Items Together – Quickly group like items together.
 Place all coffee mugs that match your dishes.
 Place your favorite mugs together.
 Place travel mugs together.
 Place all the odd-ball coffee mugs together.